 5. Crime Scene Reconstruction

 Another great way to use drones in policing is to perform crime scene reconstructions.
-You can deploy the machines to create aerial maps, images, and collect evidence.
+You can deploy the machines to create aerial maps, and images, and collect evidence.
 All of which can be crucial intelligence during your tactical operations and crime scene analysis.